-The mere mention of Antarctica often referred to as the frozen continent, evokes beautiful empty landscapes, icebergs, penguins and it is certainly all of that.
+The mere mention of Antarctica, often referred to as the frozen continent, evokes beautiful empty landscapes, icebergs, and penguins, and it is certainly all of that.
 But what I find even more fascinating about Antarctica is the “Antarctica treaty” signed in 1959 by 52 countries which states that Antarctica would be an area of international peace (with no weapons) and a zone of international cooperation for science (so no commercial activities and no research to enrich one country in particular).
-Later, the Madrid Protocol, signed in 1991, requires total ecological protection for Antarctica.
+Later, the Madrid Protocol, signed in 1991, required total ecological protection for Antarctica.
 Just take a few minutes and try to imagine any such agreement being signed today!!!
 The only comparable agreement ever signed is probably the “moon treaty” in 1967.

 So here is my second and final post on my trip way, way down under, with a few images of the land of peace and science and its penguins, empty landscapes, and icebergs.
-One can easily relate to Andrew Benton (an Australian explorer)’s description of Antarctica as being the only place on earth that is still as it should be (well, unless we let most of it melt.)
+One can easily relate to Andrew Benton (an Australian explorer)’s description of Antarctica as the only place on earth that is still as it should be (well, unless we let most of it melt.)

 Of course, penguins are irresistible, and the three closely related species that we spent time with (or should I say who spent time with us) were the Gentoo, the Adelie, and the Chinstrap penguins.

 The Adélie are the littlest species of penguin in the Antarctic.
-They are probably the most “tuxedo-looking’ ones with a black back and head, white chest and belly, and white rings around the eyes.
+They are probably the most “tuxedo-looking” ones with a black back and head, white chest and belly, and white rings around the eyes.

 Finally, the most amazing sight in Antarctica is its ice, some of it in deep shades of blue that one would not believe could exist.
 Antarctica is the only place on Earth with these incredible stretches of blue ice.